-It depends on whether you breast-feed your baby or how much vitamin D-fortified formula or cow's milk your baby is drinking.
+It depends on whether you breastfeed your baby or how much vitamin D-fortified formula or cow's milk your baby is drinking.

 Consider these guidelines from the American Academy of Pediatrics for vitamin D for babies:

-- If you're feeding your baby less than 32 ounces (about 1 liter) a day of vitamin D-fortified formula, give your baby 400 IU of liquid vitamin D a day — starting in the first few days after birth.
-Continue giving your baby vitamin D until he or she drinks at least 32 ounces (about 1 liter) a day.
+- Babies getting less than 32 ounces (about 1 liter) a day of vitamin D-fortified formula need 400 IU of liquid vitamin D a day — starting in the first few days after birth.
+Babies should continue receiving the vitamin D supplement until they drink at least 32 ounces (about 1 liter) of vitamin D-fortified formula a day.

 Too little vitamin D can cause rickets, a softening and weakening of bones.
 Since sun exposure — an important source of vitamin D — isn't recommended for babies, supplements are the best way to prevent vitamin D deficiency.